PatrickJS/angular2-server-rendering/README.md

 # angular2-example-isomorphic
 WIP: isomorphic angular2
-I need to grab the InnerHtml.
-I have the component compiled
+We need to serialize the component.

 ## Build